United Arab Emirates corporate law: Free Zone Company

 UAE Free Zone companies can only operate within the free zone boundaries and are generally limited to performing solely those activities listed in their license(s).

 It is mandatory for every company registered in the Free Zone to lease minimum office space within that particular Free Zone.
 If the number of employees are few - the company can also lease a co-working space which is located within the freezone.
 However, if the no. of employees are higher - they would be required to lease a dedicated office space within the freezone.
 A Free Zone Company can obtain UAE residence visas for the director, shareholder and also employees of the company through the Free Zone where it is registered.

 Offshore Company

 UAE Offshore company registration is a very popular method of doing business in the Middle East region.

 In UAE there are three offshore jurisdictions – Dubai (Jebel Ali Offshore Company) Ras Al Khaimah and Ajman.
 They offer similar services but serve different strategic goals of offshore company registration.
 The Jebel Ali Offshore Company is an International Business Crown/holds the only offshore vehicle that is permitted to own / hold real estate in the Emirate of Dubai.
 JAFZA Offshore operated under JAFZA Free zone.

 The RAK Offshore and the RAK International Company (RAKICC) are International Business Companies.
-They provide a flexible and credible option for foreign investors to register an offshore company in UAE without the need to establish a physical presence in the UAE.
+They provide services to foreign investors to register an offshore company in UAE without needing a physical presence in the UAE.
 RAKICC is also allowed to hold the freehold property in Dubai.

 UAE Offshore companies offer the following benefits: